 Check out our guide on word-of-mouth marketing, which has tons of tips and advice on how to get more customers without lifting a finger.

-Got any additional marketing advice to share with other general contractors?
+Got any additional contractor marketing advice to share with other general contractors?
 Let me know in the comments below!

 Before marketing, don't forget to run a contractors insurance quote to ensure you're covered.

 I love writing about the small business experience because I happen to be a small business owner - I've had a freelance copywriting business for over 10 years.
 In addition to that, I also head up the content strategy here at Simply Business.
 Reach out if you have a great idea for an article or just want to say hi!

 Mariah writes on a number of topics such as small business planning, contractor insurance, and business licenses.

 This content is for general, informational purposes only and is not intended to provide legal, tax, accounting, or financial advice.
 Please obtain expert advice from industry specific professionals who may better understand your business’s needs.
 Read our full disclaimer